Brexit is a 'massive economic opportunity': PM Johnson

 "They don't want another electoral event, they don't want a referendum, they don't want a general election."

-However, Britons could be headed to the polls if MPs bring down Johnson's new government in a no confidence vote in order to try and prevent a no-deal Brexit from happening.
+However, Britons could be headed to the polls if MPs bring down Johnson's new government in a no-confidence vote to try and prevent a no-deal Brexit from happening.

 Britain voted 52 percent in favour of leaving the European Union in a shock 2016 referendum that partially reflected deep resentment over economic inequality.